 As a patient or family member, you will notice a few things that make KHSC different from other health care organizations.
 Our patient- and family-centred practices ensure that everyone who works, learns or volunteers at KHSC provides the same high standard of care, in partnership with you and your family.

-To read or download a copy of our Patient and Family Guide Book, click here.
+To read our Patient and Family Guidebook for the KGH site click here

 Standards of Care